Find a safe place for your pet ahead of time

 Make a disaster kit for your pets

-Just as you should have a disaster kit for your family, containing important papers and other key items, you should prepare a similar kit for your pets.
+Just as you have important papers and key items handy and at the ready for your family's evacuation, so you should prepare a similar kit for your pets.
 It should contain the following:

 - Medication and medical records (including proof of rabies vaccination) in a waterproof container.